SAP/fsm-shell/README.md

   - #### VIEW STATE : an all instance synced data object

-	You might need to share between you applicatin and plugins a general context to provide coherent UI.
+	You might need to share between your application and plugins a general context to provide coherent UI.
 ShellSDK let you share any `{ key: value }` object through the ViewState entity.
 You can define a key from any application or any plugin using the `setViewState` method.
 ViewState is not persistant and will be deleted when user navigate outside of the application.

 	``` typescript
 	this.sdk.setViewState('TECHNICIAN', id);